chrisdjscott/RemoteJobManager/docs/one_time_setup.rst

     +===============+=========+======================================+
     | default       | Running | ffd77d5c-b65f-4479-bbc3-66a2f7346858 |
     +---------------+---------+--------------------------------------+

+Note: we are effectively just using funcX as a Slurm API (running Slurm commands on the remote machine), so the *default* endpoint running on a login node is entirely appropriate and sufficient.

+Also note: after running the above commands, it is safe to close the window, SSH connection, Jupyter session, etc. - funcX daemonises the process running the endpoint so it is no longer attached to the running session.

 It may sometimes be necessary to restart the endpoint, for example if the login node was rebooted or some other issue occurred.
 The following would